Timusan/timusan.github.io/ja/stories/homepage.md

 <a name="cost"></a>
 ## What does it cost?

-Shisaa.jp offers you a very straightforward, modern pricing model that is designed with you, the customer, in mind.
-There are no extra charges for small requests, but if certain features fall beyond the scope of the homepage package Shisaa.jp will fully discuss it with you beforehand.
+shisaa.be offers you a very straightforward, modern pricing model that is designed with you, the customer, in mind.
+There are no extra charges for small requests, but if certain features fall beyond the scope of the homepage package shisaa.be will fully discuss it with you beforehand.

 The following pricing table will give you an overview of the homepage package: